 In 1856, the townsfolk of Santa Claus, IN, had a decision to make.
 The proposed town name of Santa Fe was already taken.
 On Christmas Eve, at a town meeting to discuss a new name, the door swung open and a child announced “It’s Santa Claus,” or so the tale goes.
 Although the city isn’t as prosperous as it was when it boasted three different amusement parks dedicated to Christmas (only Holiday World remains), there are still gems worth checking out.
 Take Fido to visit the World's Oldest Santa Statue, the only remaining artifact from Santa Land, built in 1935.

-Treat your little elf to a stay at the Hummingbird Creek Cabin in nearby Birdseye, IN.
+Treat your little elf to a stay at this cozy cabin at Patoka Lake in nearby Birdseye, IN.
 This cozy and secluded Airbnb is a perfect winter getaway.
-While you’re here, spend a day with your pooch walking around the lake on the Patoka Lake Main Trail.

 Spend Christmas in Christmas with Fido.
 What started life as a factory for making festive ornaments and decorations has grown into a small community that makes merry throughout the year.
 Pose for a picture next to a 35-foot-tall Santa Claus adjacent to his workshop, which closed due to elf and safety issues.
 After securing the photo for your next Christmas card, take a stroll on Munising Falls Trail together.
 This pretty path leads to a nice waterfall, and you can enjoy the beauty of Pictured Rocks National Lakeshore along the way.